Berwind, West Virginia

-Berwind is a town on the Dry Fork in McDowell County, West Virginia, United States.
+Berwind is a census-designated place in McDowell County, West Virginia, United States.
 As of the 2020 census, its population is 188 (down from 278 at the 2010 census).
-The town is named for Edward Julius Berwind, owner of the Berwind Company, and was originally a company town.
+The community is named for Edward Julius Berwind, owner of the Berwind Company, and was originally a company town.
 It was later incorporated in 1905.
 Berwind is the hometown of Vern Bickford, a starting pitcher in Major League Baseball who played with the Braves in Boston (1948–1952) and Milwaukee (1953), and for the Baltimore Orioles (1954).
-Berwind is also encompassed by the Berwind census designated place.

 Berwind is on the Norfolk Southern Railway(former Norfolk and Western) network and the Tug Fork river.